Timendus/chip8-test-suite/README.md

 * `8XY7` - `vY =- vX`
 * `8XYE` - `vY <<= vX` or `vX <<= vX` depending on version

-The last row (that starts with "OTHER") checks that the opcode `FX1E` properly adds the value of register `vX` to the index register.
+The second half of the last row (from "OTHER") checks that the opcode `FX1E` properly adds the value of register `vX` to the index register.
 For this test, only the value is checked as overflow of the index register is not really defined in CHIP-8 (and no ROMs rely on it as far as I know).